What is the Seed Library?

 How to Borrow Seeds

-1. Choose your seeds from the Seed Library card catalogs next to the K-L section of Adult Fiction.
+1. Choose your seeds from the Seed Library card catalogs atop the low shelves of non-fiction on the second floor.

 2. Fill out a Membership Form and record the seeds you are checking out.